 And that’s usually in the form of a minimum spending requirement or MSR.

-This is the amount of spend you must put on your credit card before a specific due date to earn the welcome bonus.
+This is the amount of money you must spend on your credit card before a specific deadline to earn the welcome bonus.

 Meeting the required spend on or before the due date is crucial.

-If you miss it, you’ll unfortunately lose your welcome bonus, so let’s ensure you don’t miss out!
+Unfortunately, if you miss it, you’ll lose your welcome bonus, so let’s ensure you don’t miss out!

 Before diving in, it’s super important to fully grasp the ins and outs of any credit card offer.